Home truths: In Edmonton's housing system, some win, some lose, and many feel conflicted

 Eric Rice interviewed a wide variety of people about their experiences with the housing system as the starting point of Housing Complex.
 (Jordon Hon)

 • Oct.
 30: Would building more housing supply slow Edmonton's rising home prices?
-The market forces of supply and demand have much to do with where we're at, so we'll take a closer look.
+We explained that here.

 Terminology